 - 2 tablespoons extra virgin olive oil

 - ½ medium yellow onion, diced small

 Arancini Risotto Cakes:

 - 1 egg

 - 2 cups breadcrumbs

 - ¼ cup mozzarella, diced into ¼-inch cubes

 - 4 cups canola oil

-Mix the risotto, egg and ¼ cup breadcrumbs in a large bowl.
-Form into golfball-sized rounds and press 1 cube Mozzarella into the middle of the ball.
+To make the arancini risotto cakes, mix the cooled risotto, egg and ¼ cup breadcrumbs in a large bowl.
+Form into golf ball-sized rounds and press 1 cube mozzarella into the middle of each ball.
 Roll each ball in breadcrumbs and fry in hot oil until golden brown.

 Viognier is responsible for the prestigious wine Condrieu and is quickly gaining popularity with Californian producers.
 Its aromas suggest exotic honeysuckle and stone fruit, and it has a lanolinish flavor with a heavy, oily texture.